 What is the best soil?

 A good well-draining soil can help prevent over-watering.
-I used a regular indoor potting soil for my plants with a bit of peat moss added in.
-The peat moss helps to increase aeration in the soil and let more water pass through and out the bottom of the planter.
+I used a regular indoor potting soil for my plants with a bit of coco coir or fine moss added in.
+The coco coir helps to increase aeration in the soil and let more water pass through and out the bottom of the planter.
 It also helps to prevent soil compaction.